aliyassine22/HandsOnML-Notes/PART1-TheFundamentalsOfML/Ch02-End2EndMLProject/Notes.md

   * Pulls a large amount of data
   * Process it
   * Spits out the result in  another data store for another component
-* The interface between components is simple the data store.
-So different teams can focus on different components.
+* The interface between components is called the data store.
+* Different teams can focus on different components.
 * The architecture is robust - if a component fails, the component downstream can keep using the previous output of the failed component.
 * Thus, without proper monitoring a broken component can go unnoticed.
-The data gets stals and the overall performance drops.
+The data stales and the overall performance drops.
 ***

 ### Second Question